A Brief Introduction

 Yet, somehow, I still found myself facing a death sentence at just the age of 30 when, in January 2016, I was diagnosed with stage four, non-genetic ovarian cancer.

 Suddenly, everything I had identified as ‘me’ came to a stand still.
 It was the ultimate wake up call from the universe that something was wrong with the ‘perfect’ life I and been in such desperate pursuit of.

 From that moment forward I dedicated my time to understanding everything I could about what predisposes people to physical, emotional and spiritual ‘dis-ease’.
 The more I researched, the more I uncovered about the possible causes of cancer and other modern diseases.
 I began to realise that whilst I appeared ‘healthy’ there was still much repairing to be done to remove the life-sucking physical, emotional and spiritual ‘crap’ I’d accumulated over the years.

-Today, thanks to my holistic approach to health and self-care , I am not just living, I am THRIVING as I embrace a wonderful, joyful life that honours my values and aligns with my soul’s purpose.
+Today, thanks to my holistic approach to health and self-care, I am not just living with stage four cancer, I am THRIVING as I embrace a wonderful, joy filled life that honours my values and aligns with my soul’s purpose.